mgorav/AMNEmpExitPredection/README.md

 3. An Output Layer
    The output layer uses "sigmoid" activiation function.

-This predictor also demonstated the concept of "One Hot Encoding"
+This predictor also demonstates the concept of "One Hot Encoding" also

  The ANN is compiled using "adam" optimizer and loss function as "binary_crossentropy"